filetrust/cloudsdk-aws-filetypedetection-api/gh-page/README.md

-# Glasswall File Type Analyse
+# Glasswall File Type Rebuild

-Simple single page application written in react, which allows users to have a file analysed with the Glasswall d-First Engine.
+Simple single page application written in react, which allows users to have a file rebuilt with the Glasswall d-First Engine.

 ## Try it out
-You can view a live demo hosted on this repo [here](https://filetrust.github.io/cloudsdk-aws-analyse-api/#/)
+You can view a live demo hosted on this repo [here](https://filetrust.github.io/cloudsdk-aws-rebuild-api/#/)

 ## Related Blog posts